oguyon/Cfits/src/AOloopControl/doc/AOloopControl.md

 ~~~~~
 aolconf -L 3 -N testsim
 ~~~~~

+The loop name (`testsim` in the above example) will allow the correct custom setup script to be used.
+The software package comes with a few pre-made custom scripts for specific systems / examples.
+When the `-N` option is specified, the custom setup script `./setup/setup_<name>` is ran.

 - **Set DM number** (`S` command in `Top Menu` screen).
 If the DM stream exists, you should see its x and y size in the two lines below.
 If not, you will need to enter the desired DM size and create the DM stream with the `initDM` command in the `Top Menu`.